hero23550/live-draw/README.md

 - [ Z ] Undo, [ Y ]  Redo,
 - [ E ] Eraser By Stroke, [ D ]  Eraser By Point,
-- [ R ] Release or Recover interface,
+- [ R ] Release or Recover interface, (This now also toggles the global listenting of your hotkeys.
+For eg when drawing is toggled to be OFF, other shortcuts except this      are no longer listened, allowing you to use them when not using this program.
+Toggle drawing to ON to once again enable the listening of other shortcuts!)
 - [ + ] Increase size brush, [ - ]  Decrease size brush
 - [ B ] Brush mode, [ L ]  Line Mode
 - [ C ] Clear

 ### About this fork

-This was forked from [antfu/live-draw](https://github.com/antfu/live-draw) as of the time of writing this, that repository has been dormant for 3 years.
-Here is a short summary of the things i changed:
+This was forked from [Insire/live-draw](https://github.com/Insire/live-draw) which is also a fork of [antfu/live-draw](https://github.com/antfu/live-draw) .
+Here is the things i changed:

-- updated from .NET 5 to .NET 9
-- lots of refactoring and renaming to make the code more readable for me (via rider and Visual Studio)
-- updated this readme
-- removed unncessary files(images and settings) and dependencies (namely winforms)
-- minor bugfixes in regards to proper async usage in C#
-- added a shortcut (C) to clear the entire screen

-I am aiming to keep this up to date with upcoming .NET releases.
-I am not looking for adding a lot more features.
-Feel free to fork this tho.
+- Downloadable artifact available in actions category.
+- The latest artifact has some QOL fixes to keybind to fix the issues of preventing them from working when the window unfocuses.

 ### Requirements

 - a supported [Windows OS](https://learn.microsoft.com/en-us/windows/release-health/supported-versions-windows-client)
 - [.NET 9 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/9.0)

-#### Why no download?
+#### Download?

-Providing a secure and trusted release is actually a lot of work (also costs money) and i updated this over a timespan of 24hrs for my personal use.
-If you feel like paying for a trusted signing certificate, i might take you up on that and add CI/CD workflow, resulting in a signed release on github.
+If you want to download an unsigned exe you can do so from the actions category of this repository.

 ### Features